Bringing Water to a Village in Lesotho

 - Begin the lesson by asking students to respond to the first essential question, "Where does our water come from?"
 Start a class discussion on how the students' own community gets the water they use each day.
 Examples might be a community water tank, surface water from a nearby river, or piped water from a distant source.
 For younger ages, this is an excellent opportunity to introduce the topic of community resources, and how communities meet their citizens' needs.
 Many students have never thought of where their water comes from—perhaps they think it merely comes out of the faucet when they turn the knob.
 All water has a source; help your students to realize where theirs comes from.

-- Ask the class to locate Lesotho on a classroom map of Africa, pointing out that students will investigate how water is used in Lesotho.
+- Ask the class to locate Lesotho on a classroom map, pointing out that students will investigate how water is used in Lesotho.

 - Discuss with students some of the ways in which the Basotho gather the water that they need on a daily basis.
 These examples can come from what they saw in the photos or the video.